Home › Blog › Customer Support vs Customer Success: What’s the Difference?

 • Facilitating the successful implementation of your products or services

-Now that we have explored the definition of customer success and customer support, let us understand the differences between them in the next section.
+Now that we have explored the definition of customer success and customer support, let us understand their differences in the next section.

 What Is the Difference Between Customer Support and Customer Success?